Cgilzene/GamesProject/GameIdeas.md

 This will help to me practice a few things that I find to wrap my head around and link togehter.

+Day 1:
+Project was created
+Added images to the WPF window that generate randomly A timer was implemented
+Experimented with different methods of controlloing images Start button functional

 Game project
 >>>>>>> f0bb78e5efca0443773cce2ff62ce50f961fed40